 Other Tax and Accounting Implications.
 The American Jobs Creation Act of 2004 affects the tax rules applicable to nonqualified deferred compensation arrangements.
-The Company believes that it is operating in good faith compliance with these statutory provisions and all subsequent regulatory authority and that the employment agreements of all of our executive officers and the 2009 Equity Incentive Plan comply with Section 409A of the Code.
+We believe that we are operating in good faith compliance with these statutory provisions and all subsequent regulatory authority and that the employment agreements of all of our executive officers and the 2009 Equity Incentive Plan comply with Section 409A of the Code.